Manjari-99/MLP_Perceptron/README.md

 # MLP_Perceptron
 To implement the internal workings of perceptron and testing the accuracy of in train and test dataset.
-(Code from scratch)
 #### A Perceptron
 The perceptron model is a general computational.
 It takes an input, aggregates it (weighted sum) and returns 1 only if the aggregated sum is more than some threshold else returns 0.